Does Kratom Interact With Ivermectin?

 Ivermectin will not interfere with kratom’s psychotropic or bodily effects.
 However, these compounds do have a dangerous metabolic interaction.

-The inhibitory effect will make clearance of ivermectin less efficient.
+This inhibitory effect will make the clearance of ivermectin less efficient.
 This could cause an increase in ivermectin in the blood and put the user at an increased risk of adverse effects.

 There is further trouble as CYP3A4 inhibitors also inhibit P-glycoprotein transport, which increases the risk of enhanced absorption past the blood-brain barrier .